Encrypting passwords in server.xml

 3. When prompted, enter your password.

-If you added your own file name to the end of the command, the encryption tool will generate encryptedPassword only.
+If you specify your own encryption key file name at the end of the command, the encryption tool will generate the encryptedPassword file only.

 4. Move these two new files to a safe location.
 You can also rename the files if you want.